 The magnetometer was originally installed at Palmer in 2005, and a replacement installed in April of 2008.
-In 2017 the project was taken over by Andrew Gerrard.
 A new Raspberry Pi system was installed in 2023.
-The system operated normally this month, only needing the live plots to be reloaded once.
+The system has been down since December 8th, 2024 due to ongoing issues with the data acquisition software.
 More information can be found at: http://magnetometers.bc.edu/index.php/palmer.

 G-090-P: GLOBAL SEISMOGRAPH NETWORK (GSN) SITE AT PALMER STATION.
-Kent Anderson, Principal Investigator, Incorporated Research Institutions for Seismology (IRIS)